Eliminate Mental and Physical Fatigue Naturally

 A balanced diet is really important to help keep your energy levels up and deal with mental and physical fatigue.
 Even though you may have a full workload, it’s still important to take the time to eat a full breakfast, a moderate lunch, and a light dinner.

 They’re rich in nutrients and provide plenty of energy.
 They provide vitamin B6, associated with anemia reduction, and tryptophan, which helps lift your mood.
 Eat a banana every day whenever you’re feeling low on energy.

 This amazing vegetable is rich in vitamins, especially vitamins A and B9 (also known as folic acid).
-It helps with magnesium and iron absorption and prevents a lack of energy.
+It helps with magnesium and iron absorption and may reduce your risk of a lack of energy.
 Include this green in your meals at least once a week in soups and salads.